RAHULSINGH2996/Sales-Analysis-Using-Python-to-Answer-Business-Questions/README.md

 - What products are most often sold together?
 - What time should we display advertisemens to maximize the likelihood of customer’s buying product?

 Insights from your analysis will be used to drive business strategy and make important data-driven business decisions.
-You must be able to back your insights using data and give a detailed explanation of your findings.
+You must be able to back your insights using data and give a detailed explanation for your findings.

 You're given a CSV file containing 12 months worth of verified sales data.
 The data contains hundreds of thousands of electronics store purchases broken down by month, product type, cost, purchase address, etc.